lochnessdragon/Winter-Game/README.md

-# Game Engine
+# Winter Game
-A small game engine
+A small game

+## Supported Platforms:
+- Windows
+- Linux
+- MacOS
+- Web (HTML)

+# Compilation

 ## Dependency Management
  The cmake script will first check if the package is intalled on the system.